 Before proceeding further, be sure to take a moment to email your title page to the Thesis Office.
 This quick and easy step helps the Graduate College to prepare for your eventual thesis submission and will allow us to streamline our review of your departmentally approved thesis.

-- To file your title page, simply email your title page as a PDF or MS Word attachment to the Thesis Office.
+- To file your title page, simply email your title page as a PDF or MS Word attachment to the Thesis Office at email@example.com.
 Within two business days, we'll send you our feedback along with important information on how to complete your deposit.